 Phoenix District Calendar for June 2018 - July 2019

-Roundtable Newsletter Sign up for our newsletter
+June 2019 - July 2020 Roundtable Newsletter Sign up for our newsletter

 Phoenix District Roundtable

-December 6, 2018 | 7:00 pm
+April 4, 2019 | 7:00 pm

 Roundtable is a district monthly meeting typically held the first Thursday of the month at Klein LDS Center (16535 Kleinwood Dr, Spring, 77379) at 7:00 pm to help unit leaders plan and carry out their own program.
 Roundtable is a form of supplemental training for volunteers.
 The objective of Roundtable is to give leaders program ideas, information on upcoming events and trainings, and an opportunity to share experiences and enjoy fun and fellowship with other Scouting leaders.
 As a result of the Roundtable experience, unit leaders will be inspired, motivated, informed, and able to provide a stronger program for their Scouts.
 Follow our Facebook page.